-Examples of specific planned gifts are as follows:
+Examples of specific Legacy Gifts are as follows:

 Gift-in-kind refers to a gift of property other than cash, and includes capital property, depreciable property, personal-use property, a leasehold interest, a residual interest, a right of any kind, a license, a share, a chose in action, and inventory of a business.
 It does not include gift of services.